mitzsch/mpv-winbuild-cmake/README.md

     ninja mpv

 This will build upstream mpv with unmodified ffmpeg.
-To build mpv with the modified ffmpeg run:
+In case you want to compile mpv with the modified ffmpeg code that contains the old truehd logic. run:

     ninja mpv-plex-otruehd

-in case you want to compile mpv with the modified ffmpeg code that contains the old truehd logic.
 Run:

     ninja mpv-plex-ntruehd

 if you want to compile mpv with the modified ffmpeg code that contains the new and patched truehd logic.